 Membership in this credit union shall be limited to:

-- Alumni of the Northwestern Michigan College of Traverse City.
+- Alumni of the Northwestern Michigan College of TC.

-- Any person who receives a retirement annuity, pension, social security, or similar retirement payment from private or government sources, and lives in, or belongs to a retirement organization located in the count, or in a county contiguous to the county where the credit union’s principal place of business is located.
+- Any person who receives a retirement annuity, pension, social security, or similar retirement annuity, pension, social security, or similar retirement payment from private or government sources, and lives in, or belongs to a retirement organization located in the county, or in a county contiguous to the county where the credit unions principal place of business or a branch office is located.

 - Employees of this credit union.